 The mission of “LTFB” is to accelerate the discovery of a total cure for sickle cell disease.
-This event has successfully raised close to a half million dollars for sickle cell research over the past several years.
+This event has successfully raised over a half million dollars for sickle cell research over the past several years.

 Serving nearly 500 children from the Houston area alone, Texas Children’s Hospital Sickle Cell Center offers the services of a multidisciplinary team, including board-certified pediatric hematologists, pediatric nurse practitioners and social workers, all with expertise in sickle cell disease.
 Through its affiliation with Baylor College of

 Medicine, the Center also assists patients in making the transition from pediatric to adult sickle cell care.
 Dr. Brigitta U. Mueller is the Director of the Texas Children’s Hospital Sickle Cell Center.

 In the past several years, over 20 sickle cell disease research projects have been funded fully or in part by proceeds from “Let The Fashions Begin” Men of Style Gala.
 These research projects are designed to better understand, prevent and manage painful

 episodes.
 They have help researchers study new drugs for the treatment of sickle cell

 disease, and develop early interventions for life-threatening complications.

 This event raises funds for the Texas Children’s Hospital’s Sickle Cell Center and honors men in the Houston community who have demonstrated strong community service and at the same time who have shown their sense of fashion savvy.